shricharan37/basic_perl_scripts/README.md

 1. Open Command Prompt (cmd) or PowerShell.
 2. Navigate to the directory where your Perl script is located.
-3. Run your Perl script by typing:
+3. Run your Perl script by typing: perl scriptname.pl
-   '''sh
-   perl scriptname.pl